 “I just wondered whether you were one day going to be president of a railroad.”

-Albert started railroading smoking a clay pipe and dressed in overalls rather than a business suit.
+Albert started railroading, smoking a clay pipe, and dressed in overalls rather than a business suit.
 His career began in an engine cab and the roundhouse of the Big Four System.
 Albert “learned the works” fast and climbed through promotions.

-Mr. Ingalls might have viewed the tracks and roadbed more comfortably through plate glass windows passenger car.
+Mr. Ingalls might have viewed the tracks and roadbed more comfortably through plate glass windows in the passenger car.
 That was not his way of doing things.
-He wanted was to get down close to things, so he took the handcar route.
-He took turns at the pumps, and often stopping to get off to examine embankments and climb under bridges and trestles.
+He wanted to get down close to things, so he took the handcar route.
+He took turns at the pumps, often stopping to get off to examine embankments and climb under bridges and trestles.
 He often walked the ties for a mile or more, examining every inch of the roadbed.

 Mr. Ingalls secretary would take the message to his office.